Epilepsy & Seizures

 Hemiconvulsion-hemiplegia-epilepsy syndrome is an exceptional dramatic sequence of a sudden and prolonged unilateral clonic seizure (hemiconvulsion, focal clonic status epilepticus) followed by permanent ipsilateral hemiplegia, which is followed by the development of severe chronic epileptic seizures after 1 to 3 years from the initial episode.
-Approximately 85% of children with focal clonic status epilepticus develop epilepsy within 3 years (11).
-Peak age of occurrence is in the first 2 years of life, with a range of 5 months to 4 years.
+Approximately 85% of children with focal clonic status epilepticus develop epilepsy within 3 years (12).
+Peak age of occurrence is in the first two years of life, with a range of 5 months to 4 years.
 The event occurs suddenly in an otherwise normal child, often during a febrile illness of CNS infection.
 The initial flaccid hemiplegia later becomes spastic; it is permanent and often very severe.
 Learning difficulties are probably the rule.
 Acute and immediate treatment of the hemiconvulsion status epilepticus is mandatory.

 • Hemiconvulsion-hemiplegia-epilepsy syndrome is a disorder associated with a specific clinical presentation sequence: initial prolonged hemiconvulsion (at less than 2 years of age) and immediate flaccid hemiplegia (a hemiconvulsion-hemiplegia episode), and subsequent (after 1 to 3 years) development of focal epilepsy.